hazelcast/hazelcast-jet-demos/jetleopard/JetLeopardWhitePaper.md

 A comparison of the APIs can be found on the [Hazelcast website](http://docs.hazelcast.org/docs/jet/0.5.1/manual/Comparison_of_Jet_APIs.html).

-In the rest of this white paper, we use the Pipelines API exclusively.
+In the rest of this white paper, we use the Pipeline API exclusively.

 ### Introducing JetLeopard